 Russell Square Tube to the Foundling Museum

-Russell Square itself is named after the family name of the Dukes of Bedford and in particular the 5th Duke Francis Russell, who owned the land and was responsible for developing the area in the 17th and 18th centuries.
-Russell commissioned the developer James Burton to make the area available for residential use and Burton has his stamp on much of the properties around Bloomsbury to this day as a result.
+Russell Square itself is named after the family name of the Dukes of Bedford.
+In particular the 5th Duke, Francis Russell.
+He owned the land and was responsible for developing much of the area in the 17th and 18th centuries.
+Russell commissioned the developer James Burton to make the area available for residential use.
+Burton has his stamp on much of the properties around Bloomsbury to this day as a result.

-Across the road from the tube station look out for the Pret a Manger on the corner where there is a plaque to Roger Fry (1866 – 1934) the painter and art critic who was a leading member of the Bloomsbury Group.
+Across the road from the tube station look out for the Pret a Manger on the corner.
+There is a plaque to Roger Fry (1866 – 1934).
+A painter and art critic he was a leading member of the Bloomsbury Group.
 Fry, used to live in a property on the site and was a scholar of the old masters.
-He became an advocate of the developments in French painting which he termed ‘post-impressionism’ and was seen as the first figure to raise awareness of modern art in Britain.
-According to the Tate “The taste Fry influenced was primarily that of the Anglophone world, and his success lay largely in alerting an educated public to a compelling version of recent artistic developments of the Parisian avant-garde.”
+He became an advocate of the developments in French painting.
+He coined the term ‘post-impressionism’ and was seen as the first figure to raise awareness of modern art in Britain.
+According to the Tate.
+“The taste Fry influenced was primarily that of the Anglophone world, and his success lay largely in alerting an educated public to a compelling version of recent artistic developments of the Parisian avant-garde.”

+Continuing our walking tour of Holborn and Bloomsbury.
 Carry on down Bernard Street and take the first left onto Marchmont Street.
 To the immediate right is the grade 2 listed Brunswick Centre.
-It was designed by Patrick Hodgkinson and completed in 1972 and was meant to be a holistic community incorporating housing, shopping and general amenities in a single development.
-It fell into disrepair before being renovated in 2000 and now it stands as a vibrant place to shop and eat.
+It was designed by Patrick Hodgkinson and completed in 1972.
+Originally meant to be a holistic community incorporating housing, shopping and general amenities in a single development.
+It fell into disrepair before being renovated in 2000.
+Now it stands as a vibrant place to shop and eat.

-Carry on up Marchmont Street and you’ll see a number of blue plaques which the residents themselves have arranged following a project with the Marchmont Association to reconnect with the history of the street.
-Famous residents who you will come across include the comedian Kenneth Williams at number 57, Mary Shelley the author of Frankenstein at number 87 and Richard Greene the actor who starred in the ‘Adventures of Robin Hood’ at number 65.
-There are also plaques to less well known residents of the street so take your time and have a look as you wander up.
+Carry on up Marchmont Street and you’ll see a number of blue plaques which the residents themselves have arranged.
+This followed a project with the Marchmont Association to reconnect with the history of the street.
+Famous residents who you will come across include the comedian Kenneth Williams at number 57.
+Mary Shelley the author of Frankenstein at number 87.
+Richard Greene the actor who starred in the ‘Adventures of Robin Hood’ lived at number 65.
+There are also plaques to less well known residents of the street.
+Take your time and have a look as you wander up.

 Another cute little quirk about Marchmont Street are the little tokens embedded in the pavement as you walk up.
-These tokens are replicas of ones found in the Foundling Hospital which was nearby and which is now remembered with the Foundling Museum a short walk away.
-The tokens would have been left with abandoned children when in 1741 the Hospital first opened its doors, mothers were asked to ‘affix on each child some particular writing, or other distinguishing mark or token, so that the children may be known thereafter if necessary’.
+These tokens are replicas of ones found in the Foundling Hospital which was nearby.
+They are now remembered with the Foundling Museum a short walk away.
+The tokens would have been left with abandoned children.
+When, in 1741, the Hospital first opened its doors.
+Mothers were asked to ‘affix on each child some particular writing, or other distinguishing mark or token.
+This was so that the children ‘may be known thereafter if necessary’.

 Thomas Coram and the Foundlings

-To the south of the museum is Coram’s Fields, so named after the benefactor Thomas Coram and the original location of the hospital itself, originally established by Corman in 1739 when the site had formerly been called ‘Lamb’s Conduit Fields’.
-Coram had been frequently shocked by the sight of infants exposed in the streets, often in a dying state and as a result he began to agitate for the foundation of a foundling hospital where children and orphans who could not be properly cared for could be looked after.
+To the south of the museum is Coram’s Fields, so named after the benefactor Thomas Coram.
+This was the original location of the hospital itself.
+It was established by Coram in 1739 when the site had formerly been known as ‘Lamb’s Conduit Fields’.
+Coram had been frequently shocked by the sight of infants exposed in the streets.
+Often in a dying state.
+He began to agitate for the foundation of a foundling hospital.
+A place where children and orphans who could not be properly cared for could be looked after.
 The resulting hospital was the result of years of campaigning and in 1741 the first babies were admitted.
-Another little quirk of Coram’s Fields is that even now access is only permissible by adults if they are accompanied by a child.
+Another little quirk of Coram’s Fields is that even now, access is only permissible by adults, if they are accompanied by a child.

 The Foundling Hospital to Gordon Square Gardens

-From the museum retrace your steps back to Handel Street and take the junction with Hunter Street and then turn left down Tavistock Place walking straight down until you come to Tavistock Square.
-The square was developed by James Burton in 1820’s as part of the development of the Bedford estate with Thomas Cubitt being responsible for the build of a number of the houses around the square.
+From the museum retrace your steps back to Handel Street.
+Then take the junction with Hunter Street and then turn left down Tavistock Place.
+Walking straight down until you come to Tavistock Square.
+The square was developed by James Burton in 1820’s as part of the development of the Bedford estate.
+Thomas Cubitt was also responsible for the build of a number of the houses around the square.

-Turn right on the road also known as Tavistock Square and walk up towards the middle of the square where there will be an entrance.
-At the opposite side of the road is a memorial to the victims of the 2005 London Bombings when a bomb was detonated on a London bus killing 12 innocent people as part of a wider co-ordinated terrorist attack in London on 7 July 2005.
+Turn right on the road also known as Tavistock Square.
+Then walk up towards the middle of the square where there will be an entrance.
+At the opposite side of the road is a memorial to the victims of the 2005 London Bombings.
+This was where a bomb was detonated on a London bus.
+It killed 12 innocent people as part of a wider co-ordinated terrorist attack in London on 7 July 2005.

 Opposite the memorial, in Tavistock Square itself there are a number of statues and monuments.
-There are statues to Mahatma Ghandi who supposedly studied at the nearby UCL although the evidence as to whether he did any studying is unclear.
-There are also busts to Virginia Woolf, the famous author and member of the Bloomsbury Group, who lived nearby and Louisa Aldrich Blake, the first British woman to obtain the degree of ‘master of surgery’ and who played an important role in surgical efforts during the First World War.
-The square also has memorials to the victims of the atomic bombings of Hiroshima and Nagasaki as well as a stone commemorating conscientious objectors from all over the world.
+There are statues to Mahatma Ghandi.
+He supposedly studied at the nearby UCL although the evidence as to whether he did any studying is unclear.
+The square also contains a bust of Virginia Woolf.
+The famous author and member of the Bloomsbury Group once lived nearby.
+Louisa Aldrich Blake, the first British woman to obtain the degree of ‘master of surgery’ is also remembered.
+She played an important role in surgical efforts during the First World War.
+Other notable memorials in the square include ones to the victims of the atomic bombings of Hiroshima and Nagasaki.
+There is also a stone which commemorates conscientious objectors from all over the world.

 Head west along the top of Tavistock Square towards Endsleigh Place and then take a left down Gordon Square.
-The square was another to be developed by Thomas Cubitt in the 1820’s with a number of the buildings having once been the homes of a number of different members of the Bloomsbury Group.
-The house at number 46 in particular is notable in that this is where the first evenings of discussion were held.
-The home was lived in between 1904 and 1907 by the siblings Thoby, Adrian, Virginia and Vanessa.
+The square was another to be developed by Thomas Cubitt in the 1820’s.
+A number of the buildings were also once the homes of a number of different members of the Bloomsbury Group.
+The house at number 46 in particular is notable.
+This was where the first evenings of discussion were held.
+The home was lived in between 1904 and 1907 by the siblings Thoby, Adrian, Virginia and Vanessa Stephens.
 The latter two now being better known as Virginia Woolf and Vanessa Bell.
 A number of the buildings are now owned by the nearby University College London (UCL).

 Gordon Square to Euston Road

-At the bottom of the square turn right towards the impressive Grade I listed Church of Christ the King built by John Raphael Brandon between 1851 and 1854.
-Head straight on along Byng Place past an entrance to the UCL where if you’ve got time you could take a detour to see the famous Petrie Museum of Egyptian Archaeology a university museum free to the public and packed full of one of the most amazing collections of Egyptian and Sudanese archaeology in the world.
-Established by Flinders Petrie, one of the foremost egyptologists of his generation, he was made professor of egyptology at UCL in 1892 having made a whole raft of discoveries during his excavations much of which are now in the museum.
+At the bottom of the square turn right towards the impressive Grade I listed Church of Christ the King.
+Built by John Raphael Brandon between 1851 and 1854.
+Head straight on along Byng Place.
+Head past an entrance to the UCL where if you’ve got time you could take a detour to see the famous Petrie Museum of Egyptian Archaeology.
+This is a university museum which is free to the public.
+Its also packed full of one of the most amazing collections of Egyptian and Sudanese archaeology in the world.
+Established by Flinders Petrie.
+He was one of the foremost egyptologists of his generation.
+In 1892 he was made aprofessor of Egyptology at UCL.
+He had made a whole raft of discoveries during his excavations much of which are now in the museum.

+Soon our walking tour from Holborn to Bloomsbury will conclude.
 Walk to the end of the road to the junction with Gower Street, turn right and walk up.
-There is another museum which is very worthy of note and also free on the left hand side at the junction with University Street.
+There is another museum on the left hand side of the junction with University Street which is also worthy of note and also free.
 There, the Grant museum of Zoology can be found.
-Established in 1828 as a teaching collection of zoological specimens by Robert Grant on his death he left the collection to the university resulting in one of the most unique and slightly disturbing collections around.
+Established in 1828 as a teaching collection of zoological specimens by Robert Grant.
+On his death he left the collection to the university.
+These resulted in one of the most unique and slightly disturbing collections around.

 Further up Gower Street to the right is the entrance to the UCL itself.
 Hidden away from the road it is the impressive main entrance to the university itself.
-Known as the Wilkins building it was designed by William Wilkins, the architect also responsible for the National Gallery with work beginning in 1827 and then finishing in 1829 when the funds ran out with only the portico and dome finished.
+Known as the Wilkins building it was designed by William Wilkins, the architect also responsible for the National Gallery.
+Work began in 1827 and then ended in 1829.
+That was when the funds ran out with only the portico and dome finished.
 The building was eventually finished in 1985 a full 158 years after the first stone was laid.

-Keep going straight up Gower Street and you’ll come to Euston Road with the Euston Road and Warren Street stations nearby.
+Keep going straight up Gower Street and you’ll come to Euston Road.
+The Euston Road and Warren Street stations nearby.

-The walk around Bloomsbury and Holborn was researched during October 2017 and inspired by a free walk provided as part of the Bloomsbury Festival.
-Many thanks also to Isabel who provided a number of additional spots and tips about the area.
+The walk around Bloomsbury and Holborn was researched during October 2017 and updated in December 2019.
+It was inspired by a free walk provided as part of the Bloomsbury Festival.
+Many thanks also to Isabel Cameron who provided a number of additional spots and tips about the area.